 Two terms related to this concept are shunt and V/Q mismatch.
-Shunt refers to when blood supply from the right side of the heart (unoxygenated) makes it over to the left side of the heart still without oxygen - something happened where it passed through a pulmonary vascular bed and didn't get any oxygen loaded on to it.
-This can happen when the alveoli are filled with fluid (as in pulmonary edema, pneumonia or ARDS) or when blood cannot get to a region of the lung (as in a pulmonary embolism).
+Shunt refers to when blood supply from the right side of the heart (unoxygenated) makes it over to the left side of the heart still without exygen something happened where it passed through a pulmonary vascular bed and didn't get any oxygen loaded on to it.
+This can happen when the alveoli are filled with fluid (as in pulmonary edema/pneumonia or ARDS) or when airflow to a region is obstructed (prior to the vasoconstrictive response).
 If there were no hypoxic vasoconstrictive response, the body would put even more blood flow into these regions and the patient's condition would worsen.
-Treatment here is to fix the cause of the shunt, i.e. move the fluid, gunk, whatever else is in that alveolar space out of there, so that air can get back in contact with the capillaries.
+Treatment here is to fix the cause of the shunt, i.e. move the fluid, gunk, whatever els is in that alveolar space out of there, so that air can get back in contact with the capillaries.

 V/Q mismatch (or ventilation-perfusion mismatch) describes a state in which blood supply and air supply to the alveoli-capillary interface are out of balance, i.e. one or the other valuable resource is passing through the system without being utilized.
-This represents an inefficient use of resources and contributes to the previously mentioned idea of alveolar dead space.
-It can occur by either of two mechanisms: blood supply outweighs air supply or vice versa.
+This represents an inefficient use of resources and contributes to the previously mentioned idea of alveolar/dead space.
+It can occur by either of two mechanisms: blood supply outweighs air supply or vice versa